Simplicial Ricci Flow: Ricci Flow on Simplicial Geometries

 \section{Ricci Flow on Simplicial Geometries}

 Hamilton's Ricci flow (RF) technique has profoundly impacted the mathematical sciences and engineering fields \cite{Cao:2003,Chow:2004,Chow:2006,Chow:2007}.
-While RF has been used to solve the Poincare conjecture \cite{Perelman:2003}, the bulk of the applications of this technique have been limited to 2--dimensional geometries \cite{Gu:2012}.
+While RF has been used to solve the Poincar\'e conjecture \cite{Perelman:2003}, the bulk of the applications of this technique have been limited to 2--dimensional geometries \cite{Gu:2012}.
 It is well established that the analysis of a geometry with complex topology is most naturally represented as a coordinate--free, piecewise--flat simplicial lattice, e.g. as is routinely done using finite volume \cite{Peiro:2005}, finite element \cite{Humphries:1997}, Regge calculus \cite{Regge:1961,Gentle:1998} and discrete exterior calculus \cite{Hirani:2005}.
 In coordinate--based approaches, the difficulties in properly handling coordinate singularities, as well as the joining of multiple coordinate charts over the manifold, can be prohibitive.
 On the other hand, the utility of piecewise--flat simplicial geometries in analyzing the RF of 2--dimensional geometries is well established and proven to be effective \cite{Gu:2012,Chow:2003}.
 This utility should extend to three and higher dimensions, and preliminary work is underway in this direction \cite{Glickenstein:2011,G:2005,Ge:2013,Forman:2003}.

 Simplicial and combinatorial RF is well established in 2--dimensions; however, we are unaware of any formulation of the RF equations for a piecewise-flat simplicial geometry in dimensions greater than or equal to 3.
 It is the purpose of this manuscript to develop such higher--dimensional Regge-Ricci flow (RRF) equations.
-These equations can be used in the analysis of topology and geometry, both (1) in the numerical analysis of RF and, perhaps more importantly, (2) as a mathematical tool to bound Ricci curvature in discrete geometries and to analyze and handle higher--dimensional RF singularities \cite{LinYau:2010,Knopf:2009}.
-The topological taxonomy afforded by RF is richer when transitioning from 2 to 3--dimensions.
-In particular, the uniformization theorem says that any 2--geometry will evolve under RF to a constant curvature sphere, plane or hyperboloid, while in 3--dimensions the curvature and surface will diffuse into a connected sum of prime manifolds \cite{Thurston:1997}.
+These equations can be used in the analysis of topology and geometry, both (1) in the numerical analysis of RF and, perhaps more importantly, (2) as a mathematical tool to bound the Ricci curvature for discrete geometries, and to analyze and handle higher--dimensional RF singularities \cite{LinYau:2010,Knopf:2009}.
+The topological taxonomy afforded by RF is richer when transferring from 2 to 3--dimensions.
+In particular, the uniformization theorem says that any 2--geometry will evolve under RF to a constant curvature sphere, plane or hyperboloid, while in 3--dimensions any manifold will diffuse into a connected sum of prime manifolds \cite{Thurston:1997}.